tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 ## III.
 Code Directory

-The OpenVela audio driver source is located under the `nuttx/audio` directory.
+The openvela audio driver source is located under the `nuttx/audio` directory.
 Its structure is:

 ```bash
 user@user:~/vela/nuttx/audio$ tree